vanHeemstraSystems/learning-crossplane-e2e-testing/manuscript/setup/dev.md

 # Check provider status
 kubectl get providers

+# Note: Postgresql seems not to install, we'll continue ...

 # Wait for all providers to be healthy
 kubectl wait provider --all \
   --for=condition=Healthy \